annagerges/firstTTFBCompared/README.md

 ## Overview
 This project measures and analyzes Time To First Byte (TTFB) latency for requests made to `google.com`.
 It collects a minimum of 10 data points per run and performs basic statistical analysis to compare initial request latency with subsequent requests.

-The project was developed as an honors collaboration between Nico and me, aiming to combine programming concepts with Calculus II ideas related to data behavior and variation over repeated trials.
+The project was developed as an honors collaboration between Nico and I, aiming to combine programming concepts with Calculus II ideas related to data behavior and variation over repeated trials.

 ---